Today it will be about time management. I would bet that everyone on this planet has wished for more time at some point.

 Regardless of whether you are looking for apps for your PC or your smartphone, there are a variety of time management apps that will make it easier for you to organize yourself.

-You can use a simple timer app to keep track of your time.
+You can use a best to-do list app to keep track of your time.
 But there are also more complex time management apps with which you can track goals for a daily, weekly or monthly period.

 Some of these apps even let you download reports so you can keep track of your productivity and know exactly where you need to improve.